moonrepo/schematic/book/src/config/context.md

 	.load_with_context(&context)?;
 ```

-> Refer to the [default values](./settings/default.md), [merge strategies](./settings/merge.md), and
+> Refer to the [default values](./struct/default.md), [merge strategies](./struct/merge.md), and
-> [validation rules](./settings/validate.md) sections for more information on how to use context.
+> [validation rules](./struct/validate.md) sections for more information on how to use context.

 ## Metadata

-[`Config` structs](./index.md) support basic metadata for use within error messages.
-Right now we
+[`Config`](./index.md) supports basic metadata for use within error messages.
+Right now we support a
-support a name, derived from the struct name or the serde `rename` attribute field.
+name, derived from the struct/enum name or the serde `rename` attribute field.

 Metadata can be accessed with the `META` constant.